xxccell/Grammy/README.md

 1. **Clone the Repository**:
     ```bash
     git clone https://github.com/xxccell/Grammy.git
-    cd grammy-repo
     ```

 2. **Build the Docker Image**:
-    Run the following command to build the Docker image for the app:
+    Navigate into the project directory and run the following command to build the Docker image for the Grammy:
     ```bash
+    cd Grammy
-    docker build -t grammy-app .
+    docker build -t grammy .
     ```

 3. **Run the Docker Container**:
     After the build is complete, you can run the Docker container:
     ```bash
-    docker run -p 8501:8501 --env GEMINI_API_KEY=your_api_key grammy-app
+    docker run -p 8501:8501 --env GEMINI_API_KEY=<your_api_key> grammy
     ```

-    - Replace `your_api_key` with your actual Gemini API key.
+    - Replace `your_api_key` with your own [Gemini API key](https://aistudio.google.com/app/apikey).
     - The app will now be accessible at `http://localhost:8501` in your browser.

-**Note:** The `GEMINI_API_KEY` can either be passed in the `docker run` command as shown above or set up in your environment as a variable.
+**Note:** `GEMINI_API_KEY` can either be passed in the `docker run` command as shown above or set up in your environment as a variable.
 If no key is provided, the app will prompt users to enter their API key upon launching.